-National night out all set for Sunbury
+National Night Out all set for Sunbury

 “This year’s National Night Out is going to be one of the biggest the city has held in a long time thanks to City Clerk Jolinn Barner for planning and organizing the event,” Councilman Josh Brosious said.

-"She (Barner) has so many activities happening we had to move the event up to the swimming pool to have enough room," Brocious.
-"We have Life Fight, state police horses, a petting zoo, free swimming, Shikellamy Football, basketball and track teams having competitions for the kids and even a dunk tank.”
+“She (Barner) has so many activities happening we had to move the event up to the swimming pool to have enough room,” Brosious.
+“We have Life Fight, state police horses, a petting zoo, free swimming, Shikellamy football, basketball and track teams having competitions for the kids and even a dunk tank.”

 Sunbury Police Chief Brad Hare as well as Shikellamy Middle School Assistant Principal Steve Renn will be the individuals people will get the chance to dunk, Brosious said.